anthonymobile/njbuswatcher_2020/README.md

     ```

     - n.b. on OSX development environments, pandas doesn't get installed here and needs to be installed manually after the build
-    - n.b. on an EC2 micro this currently fails (due to insufficent memory?)
+    - n.b. may have to install gcc first `sudo apt-get install gcc`

 #### frontend